laradumps/laradumps-docs/docs/get-started/configuration.md

 # Configuration

-LaraDumps configuration is stored in `config/laradumps.php` file, and some options can be configured directly in your project's `.env` file.
+The LaraDumps configuration is stored directly in your project's .env file.

-You can also run `php artisan ds:init` at any time to modify the settings via the wizard.
+You can run `vendor/bin/laradumps configure` to configure the project with the desktop application.

+Or if you've already done that, you can simply go to "**Settings**" in the application or change the variable by .env

 ---